 Firstly, it’s not always easy to keep a close eye on the income generated by an investment in a business or in a production line, because:

-- it’s often not simple to attribute the “merit” of a return to a specific channel / investment;
+- it’s not always simple to attribute the “credit” for revenue to a specific channel / investment;

-- the purchases made by one’s customers are often the result of a long decision-making process, therefore not denoted by an immediate response to a particular investment;
+- the purchases made by one’s customers are often the result of a lengthy decision-making process, and thus are not characterized by an immediate response to a given investment;

-- many products and services are bought recurrently by customers, hence, there are multiple returns for the same initial investment.
+- many products and services are bought cyclically by customers, and therefore, revenues are multiple for a single initial investment.

-It’s also for this reason that the investment (that is, the denominator in the above-mentioned formula) is often calculated as the average of the last 2-3 business years, rather than as an exact value.
+It’s also for this reason that the invested capital (that is, the denominator in the above formula) is often calculated as the average of the last 2-3 fiscal years, rather than as point in time figure for the year.

-Anyways, notwithstanding these operational difficulties, the calculation of the ROI still remains one of the most important operations for measuring performance, that we recommend all entrepreneurs to strongly keep in mind.
+Anyways, notwithstanding these operational difficulties, the calculation of the ROI still remains one of the most important operations for measuring performance, that we strongly recommend all entrepreneurs keep in mind.

 Our advice is to assess the evolution of the ROI together with the other KPI’s that are fundamental to your business and to your investments, like revenues, profits and margin.
-We will be dealing with a few of these topics in our next insight articles, so keep an eye on our blog to not miss out on them!
+We will be dealing with a few of these topics in our next insight articles, so stay tuned on our blog to not miss any of them!